 The parks offer picnic areas, boat ramps, fishing piers, and some even have a designated swimming area.

-In addition to the campsites, picnic areas, and boat ramps, Lewisville Lake Park also has an 18-hole golf course and an 18-hole disc golf course!
+In addition to the campsites, picnic areas, and boat ramps, Lewisville Lake Park has an 18-hole golf course and an 18-hole disc golf course!

 Read Next: 19 Texas State Parks Near San Antonio